Tracking and Querying Business Events

-Select the key and operators and enter values for any additional selection criteria in the same manner as for a single search criterion.
+Select the keys and operators and enter values for any additional selection criteria in the same manner as for a single search criterion.
 Click the red X icon to the right of a criterion to remove it from the list.
 Click the green plus sign icon to add more selection keys.

-When you use multiple selection criteria, you can further designate that the search must match all specified rules (this is the default condition) or that the search can match any of the specified rules.
+When you use multiple selection criteria, you can further designate that the search must match all specified rules (this is the default condition) or that the the search can match any of the specified rules.
 Use the pull-down list above the selection rules to make this choice.

 After specifying all the search rules, click the Search button to initiate the search and data retrieval.
 The lower portion of the screen displays a table with the transactions or events that matched the specified criteria.
 For example, the figure below shows the results of a search.

-You can use either the filter box to filter the displayed data.
+You can use the filter box to filter the displayed data.
 Filtering can be done on the event or transaction id, server, and status fields.